-I do all the writing on this blog, but it’s all based on the methods that Tony and I have jointly developed over 10 years of providing training in presentation skills.
+I do most of the writing on this blog, but it’s all based on the methods that Tony and I have jointly developed over 10 years of providing training in presentation skills.

 Throughout my career I’ve presented in many different situations:

 - As a lawyer I made presentations on the Official Information Act to public servants.

 - As a manager at the Wellington City Council, I presented to the elected members of the Council and to the management team.

 - As a management development trainer for a major bank I travelled around New Zealand presenting and training on management topics to bank managers.

 - As a political candidate for the Green Party at both a local and national level, I’ve spoken at many “Meet the Candidates” meetings.

 - As a small business owner, I make presentations to promote our business.